Hakanto Contemporary celebrates and supports artistic creativity in Madagascar.

 The Fonds Yavarhoussen is an endowment fund initiated by Hasnaine Yavarhoussen, Managing Director of the Filatex energy-production group, operator of free zones and property, and infrastructure developer.

 Created in 2019, Fonds Yavarhoussen promotes the dynamism of Madagascar’s contemporary art scene and the singular nature of its culture, within Madagascar, and internationally.

 Introducing, backing and supporting Malagasy creativity and innovation for future generations are among the objectives laid down by the Fonds Yavarhoussen.

 The success of the exhibition I Have Forgotten the Night with a significant contribution from the Groupe Filatex to the funding of the first Madagascar Pavilion at the 58th Venice Biennale in 2019, promoted awareness of Madagascar’s genuine artistic potential, but also of the real condition of its artists and their difficulties in gaining access to platforms for expression and creativity.

-In response, Hasnaine Yavarhoussen created HAKANTO CONTEMPORARY – an Antananarivo location for exhibitions, expression and joint creation – to catalyse the strengths of cultural players in Madagascar and abroad, and enable artistic expression and public access to culture in a facility of international standing.
+In response, Hasnaine Yavarhoussen created Hakanto Contemporary – an Antananarivo location for exhibitions, expression and joint creation – to catalyze the strengths of cultural players in Madagascar and abroad, and enable artistic expression and public access to culture in a facility of international standing.